youp211/Bash-Fun/README.md

 cat ./cowsay-bashrc.sh >> $HOME/.bashrc

-To uninstall remove the commented lines and the code within.
+To uninstall remove or comment the commented lines "#DistroHopCowsay" and the code within.